bloominstituteoftechnology/DOM-II/README.md

 * [ ] Run `npm start` to compile your project and launch a development server.
 * [ ] Navigate Chrome to the URL indicated in the output of the `npm start` command.

-### Task 2a: Create Unique Event Listeners
+### Task 2a: Create listeners for 10 types of events

-* [ ] Using your [index.js file](js/index.js), create 10 [unique event listeners](https://developer.mozilla.org/en-US/docs/Web/Events).
-Use your creativity to make the Fun Bus site more interactive.
-For example you could change colors, animate objects, remove objects, etc. Here are some unique event types you could try to use:
+* [ ] Using your [index.js file](js/index.js), create [event listeners](https://developer.mozilla.org/en-US/docs/Web/Events) of at least 10 _different_ types.
+You must Use your creativity to make the Fun Bus site more interactive.
+For example you could change colors, animate objects, remove objects, etc. Here are some event types you could try to use:
   * `mouseover`
   * `keydown`
   * `wheel`